Youngerman Block: Description

 The Youngerman Block is a three-story masonry structure abutting the NRHP-listed Randolph Hotel, which lies to its south on 4th Street.
 The ground floor is arranged as two retail tenant spaces fronting on the street.
 The southern unit, 206 4th Street, is 67 ft deep, while the northern unit, 208, is 78 ft deep.
 Upper levels vary in size, with three stories over 208, but the rearmost 20 ft of 206 only one story.
 The upper levels are faced with "asbestine" made by Youngerman's manufacturing operation, all presently painted gray.
 The upper levels are dominated by arched windows with prominent, intricately detailed surrounds, more elaborate on the third floor.
 The top of the facade is ornamented by a pressed metal cornice.
 Larger brackets at each end and in the middle help to define the building's two primary bays.
 The upper two floors on the street side feature eight tall, narrow arched windows with flattened tops on each level.

 The ground-floor storefront was remodeled in 1935, using new masonry and red ceramic tile block.
-The new facade, which corporates Art Deco motifs, is notable contrast with the upper levels, but is itself a notable example of the style in Des Moines.
+The new façade, which incorporates Art Deco motifs, is in notable contrast with the upper levels, but is itself a notable example of the style in Des Moines.
 The transoms at the leftmost door at 206 and at 208's storefront are inclined inward in an apparent Egyptian reference.
 Decorative green tiles line the sills under the store windows.
 The rear and side elevations are of common brick with irregular placement of sash windows.

 The interiors have been extensively altered.
 In the early 20th century the upper levels were joined to the adjoining Randolph Hotel.
 The Randolph at one time was planned to be expanded over the lot occupied by the Youngerman Block.
 The connection apparently removed this requirement, but the differences in floor elevations between the buildings required stairs to transition.
 Some of the transoms and trim remain from the original building on the upper floors, particularly at exterior windows.
 Presently a wide main hallway runs from the Randolph across the upper floors, bending and narrowing over 208 to run to the rear of the building, with a stairway over 206.